henlina90/local-library-project/README.md

 * Using `reduce()` to solve different problems
 * Using `sort()` to sort arrays in various ways

-## Project steps to complete
+## :large_blue_diamond: Project steps to complete
-To complete this project, you must do the following:
+**To complete this project, you must do the following:**

 * Write code that passes all the tests in the Qualified assessment in this lesson.
 * Write code that passes all of the requirements outlined below, and submit your GitHub repo link to the Thinkful team in the next lesson.

-## Requirements to pass
+## :white_check_mark: Requirements to pass
-For your project to pass, all of the following statements must be true.
-These criteria are reflected in the rubric in the following lesson.
+**For your project to pass, all of the following statements must be true.
+These criteria are reflected in the rubric in the following lesson.**

 * All tests are passing in Qualified.
 * The project doesn't include any single-letter variables.